shish/rpi-router-forumula/README.md

 - how to use [two default gateways with the same IP address](route-setup.sh)
 - how to use [a raspberry pi as a 5GHz wifi access point](hostapd.conf)
-- how to [route HTTP requests](squid.conf) - web pages over a fast connection, while requesting video over a cheap connection
+- how to [route HTTP requests](squid.conf) - web pages over a fast connection, while requesting video over a cheap connection - and how to do that transparently by [intercepting traffic](nat-setup.sh)
 - how to [blackhole ads at the DNS level](dnsmasq.sls) (like pi-hole, but with raw dnsmasq)
 - generating a [latency heatmap](pings.png) with